pabloblancog/pabloblancog.github.io/_posts/2020_30_08-coding-interview.md

 ### Make your body ready
 - **Have some healthy food and plenty of water**, before coding.
 Your brain must be energized.
-- **A clean desk** will free your mind and let it to focus on the code task.
+- **A clean desk** will free your mind and let it focus on the code task.
 - **Have some water near you**: Being hydrated during the test will make you think better.
 - **Avoid interruptions**: go to the toilet before starting coding